wulkano/Kap/docs/plugins.md

 ## Config

 The config system uses [JSON Schema](http://json-schema.org) which lets you describe the config your plugin supports and have it validated and enforced.
-For example, you can define that some config key is required, or that it should be a string with minimum length of 10.
+For example, you can define that some config key is required, or that it should be a string with a minimum length of 10.
 Kap will notify the user of invalid config.
 If you define required config, Kap will open the config file automatically on install so the user can fill out the required fields.

 It’s recommended to set an empty `default` property for required config keys, so the user can just fill them out.